aladinoster/alsite/content/post/getting-started/index.md

 caption = "Cupcake"
 +++

+**Disclaimer:** This post was original authored by the website documentation.
+I have decided to leave it for documentation purposes and also for those who are curious.

 **Academic** makes it easy to create a beautiful website for free using Markdown.
 Customize anything on your site with widgets, themes, and language packs.

 Follow our easy [step by step guide](https://sourcethemes.com/academic/docs/install/) to learn how to build your own free website with Academic.
 [Check out the personal demo](https://academic-demo.netlify.com/) or the [business demo](https://sourcethemes.com/academic/) of what you'll get in less than 10 minutes.